vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 I liked writing a REST API in Rust, the DX was pretty good.
 I didn't get to cryptic errors and the SQLx compile-time queries feature rocks.
 Also `Result<T, E>` + async and several combinators make writing business logic pretty concise.
 The performance is staggering, with almost no memory usage compared to JVM-based API's and good throughput!

-I couldn't figure out how to write a custom `Path` extractor though but as a Rust novice, I might learn that later.

 A nice experience, I am curious if enterprises pick up Rust.
 It's harder to learn and at the moment harder to find good developers, but the performance is nice and it has a strong type system.